LearnersGuild/interview-challenge-practice-random/README.md

 ## To create an interview version for a learner

 1. Make sure the USB Drive is available on your computer as `/Volumes/INTERVIEW`.
+  - If `/Volume/INTERVIEW` is not available, the program assumes you are simply testing, and puts the generated challenge in `/var/tmp/randomInterviews`

 2. In `utilities/data_maker.js`:
   - set `DB` and `VERSION` (just after the `require`s) to